GopalChinta/React-project/README.md

 ```

 ## Author
-Developed by [Your Name] as part of the upliance.ai Associate Software Developer assignment.
+Developed by Chintha Venu Gopal as part of the upliance.ai Associate Software Developer assignment.